There are, in the main, two security postures in Cyber Security:

 We need a new Cybersecurity posture that can give us the best of both worlds 1 & 2:

-3- Allow Good but also Allow the REST with ASR (Attack Surface Reduction)!
+3- Allow Good but also Allow the rest only with ASR (Attack Surface Reduction)!

 Here is a brand new Security Posture, where you Allow Good, but you also Allow the REST, but in an environment with an Attack Surface Reduction.